DeboraSerra/Trybe-exerc-cios/Module_fundamentals/Block1/Days3-&-4_Unix-&-Bash/Day1-3_exercises-resolutions/README.md

-### Dia 1-3 - Unix & Bash - Part 1
+### Day 1-3 - Unix & Bash - Part-1

-Nesse dia aprendi comandos básicos de acesso ao terminal do Linux.
+On this day I learned basic commands to access the Linux terminal.

-Nesta pasta encontram-se os códigos utilizados para a realização dos exercícios, que foram:
+This directory contains the codes I used to complete the exercises, which were:

-#### Parte I - Criação de arquivos e diretórios
+#### Part I - Creating files and directories

-Dica : Para criação de arquivos vazios você pode utilizar o comando `touch` _nome-do-arquivo.extensao_.
+Hint: To create empty file you can use the command `touch` _name-of-the-folder.extension_

-1. Utilizando o terminal, aplique o comando de criação de diretórios que você aprendeu, crie um diretório chamado _unix_tests_ e navegue até ele.
+1. Using the terminal, aply the command to make a directory that you learned, make a folder called _unix-tests_ and enter it.

-2. Crie um arquivo de texto com o nome _trybe.txt_.
+2. Create a text file named _trybe.txt_.

-3. Crie uma cópia do arquivo _trybe.txt_ com nome _trybe_backup.txt_.
+3. Create a copy of the file _trybe.txt_ with the name _trybe-backup.txt_.

-4. Renomeie o arquivo _trybe.txt_.
+4. Rename the file _trybe.txt_

-5. Dentro de _unix_tests_, crie um novo diretório chamado _backup_.
+5. Inside _unix-tests_, create a new directory called _backup_.

-6. Mova o arquivo _trybe_backup.txt_ para o diretório _backup_.
+6. Move the file _trybe-backup.txt_ to the _backup_ directory.

-7. Dentro de _unix_tests_, crie um novo diretório chamado _backup2_.
+7. Inside _unix-tests_, create a new directory called _backup2_.

-8. Mova o arquivo _trybe_backup.txt_ da pasta _backup_ para a pasta _backup2_.
+8. Move the file _trybe-backup.txt_ from the _backup_ directory to the _backup2_ directory.

-9. Apague a pasta _backup_.
+9. Erase the _backup_ directory.

-10. Renomeie a pasta _backup2_ para _backup_.
+10. Rename the _backup2_ directory to _backup_.

-11. Veja qual o path completo do diretório atual e liste todos os arquivos dentro dele.
+11. See the path to the current directory and list all its content.

-12. Apague o diretório _backup_.
+12. Erase the _backup_ directory.

-13. Limpe o terminal.
+13. Clean the terminal.

-Para os exercícios 14 e 15, crie, de forma manual na parte gráfica do seu sistema operacional (através do mouse), um arquivo de texto com o conteúdo abaixo, chamado _skills.txt_:
+To the exercises 14 and 15, create a text file with the content below called _skills.txt_ (no need to use the terminal for this):

 Internet
 Unix